-SECTION 704 - Work permits.
-All persons who are not gaming employees but work at any facility where authorized gaming occurs or is supervised or administered, must obtain a non-gaming work permit.
+- (a) Any person who is not a gaming employee but works at any facility where authorized gaming occurs or is supervised or administered must obtain a non-gaming work permit.
 Such work permits shall be issued upon determining that the employee is not a threat to the effective regulation of gaming and creates no risk or enhances no danger of unfair or illegal practices, methods or activities in the conduct of gaming on the Reservation.
-All applicants for work permits shall provide the information required in Secretarial procedures.
-No work permit shall be issued to any person convicted of (i) a gaming offense or (ii) a felony which the Agency determines is a threat to the integrity or reputation of gaming by the Tribe.
-In order to accommodate special circumstances that may apply to persons under the age of eighteen (18), the Agency may establish separate rules or procedures for permits to those persons, but such permits shall expire when the individual reaches the age of eighteen (18).
-No permit shall issue for a term exceeding twenty-four (24) months, but permits may be renewed in accordance with rules or procedures established by the Agency.
-Temporary permits may be issued in accordance with rules or procedures established by the Agency, but shall expire no later than 90 days after issuance and may not be renewed.
+All applicants for work permits shall provide the information required in Secretarial Procedures. - (b) No work permit shall be issued to any person convicted of: - (1) A gaming offense; or - (2) A felony which the Agency determines is a threat to the integrity or reputation of gaming by the Tribe.

-SECTION 705 - Licensing of vendors, etc. Any person or entity proposing to sell, lease, or otherwise provide electronic games of chance, other gaming devices, or gaming services to the Tribe (including, without limitation, gaming device sales personnel and technicians) are required to obtain a license from the Tribe.
+- (c) In order to accommodate special circumstances that may apply to persons under the age of eighteen (18) years, the Agency may establish separate rules or procedures for permits to those persons, but such permits shall expire when the individual reaches the age of eighteen (18) years. - (d) No permit shall be issued for a term exceeding twenty-four (24) months, but permits may be renewed in accordance with rules or procedures established by the Agency. - (e) Temporary permits may be issued in accordance with rules or procedures established by the Agency, but shall expire no later than ninety (90) days after issuance and may not be renewed.

-The standards with respect to such licenses are the same as those applicable to gaming employees, except that if applicant is a corporation, trust, or partnership, applications must be made by any person or entity holding 10% or more of any beneficial or legal interest in such entity and, if publicly held, all officers and directors.
+Section 706 - Licensing of Vendors, etc. Any person or entity proposing to sell, lease or otherwise provide electronic games of chance, other gaming devices, or gaming services to the Tribe (including, without limitation, gaming device sales personnel and technicians) are required to obtain a license from the Tribe.
+The standards with respect to such licenses are the same as those applicable to gaming employees, except that if applicant is a corporation, trust or partnership, applications must be made by any person or entity holding ten percent (10%) or more of any beneficial or legal interest in such entity and, if publicly held, all officers and directors.